 - Cook them with water until you see the food has rehydrated enough.
 Simmer slowly.
 Might take about 30 mins with this method.

-- Use the old dry-freeze bags and add food and hot water.
+- Use the old dry-freeze bags and add food and boiling water.
 Leave for 15-20 mins and its ready to be eaten.
 We bought some Kathmandu curry packs for Patagonia trip.
-(Chile doesn’t allow unsealed dehydrated food. ) We saved these empty packs that we currently use for rehydrating.
+(Chile doesn’t allow unsealed dehydrated food. ) We saved these empty packets that we currently use for rehydrating.

 - Buy a few Mylar bags, put the dried food and add boiling water to it.
 Set aside for 20 mins until the food is fully rehydrated.